H3RSKO/SerialContributor/README.md

 When you are done scanning through a readme, just close the chromium window and move on to the next one.
 When all three are complete, just go back to the second tab and hit enter.
 It will then open the next three windows.

-When you get to the end of all the readmes saved in the databse, your have completed your first SerialContributor run.
+When you get to the end of all the readmes saved in the database, your have completed your first SerialContributor run.
 Each run constists of 30 repo readmes.

 To start the next run: